margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 Once, I was fighting within so much that I broke everything in my house.
 It was a continuation of what it was like as a child when kicking doors and windows.
 There's a loud fight within, and it leads me to break things.
 I am building back up now.

 ## What, in your opinion, is strength? ##
-Strength is the courage withint o do what's right.
+Strength is the courage within to do what's right.
 Strength is the peace within to forgive and not react.
 Strength is the ability to accomplish tasks.
 Strength is the expression of love.

 ## What has made you angry this week? ##
 All of the emphasis on self, comparing, and competing made me feel angry.
 Feeling rejected, teased, and mocked made me feel inferior.
 It feels like none of my work never measures up.
 Other people look like opera divas whle people tell me I have seemed high maintenance, like an opera diva when I can't fully express myself, and like I have a fragile ego underneath.